intermine/docker-intermine/readme.md

 #### Database dump

-Copy the dump file to the local directory and make a sym link.
+Copy the dump file to the `intermine-psql-dump` directory and make a sym link called `latest.dump`.
+The filename of the dump file does not matter.

 ```
 /git/docker-intermine/yeastmine$ mkdir intermine-psql-dump